Benchopt: Reproducible, efficient and collaborative optimization benchmarks: Third example: How standard is a benchmark on ResNet18?

 As early successes of deep learning have been focused on computer vision tasks~\citep{Krizhevsky2012}, image classification has become a \emph{de facto} standard to validate novel methods in the field.
 Among the different network architectures, ResNets~\citep{He2016} are extensively used in the community as they provide strong and versatile baselines~\citep{xie2017aggregated, tan2019efficientnet, dosovitskiy2021an, brock2021high, liu2022convnet}.
 While many papers present results with such model on classical datasets, with sometimes extensive ablation studies~\citep{He2019,Wightman2021,Bello2021,Schmidt2021}, the lack of standardized codebase and missing implementation details makes it hard to replicate their results.

-The code for the benchmark is available at \url{https://github.com/benchopt/benchmark_resnet_classif/}.
-We provide a cross-dataset --\emph{SVHN}, \citet{Netzer2011}; \emph{MNIST}, \citet{lecun2010mnist} and \emph{CIFAR-10}, \citet{Krizhevsky09learningmultiple}-- and cross-framework --\TensorFlow{}/\Keras{}, \citet{tensorflow2015-whitepaper,chollet2015keras}; \PyTorch{}, \citet{NEURIPS2019_9015}-- evaluation of the training strategies for image classification with ResNet18 (see \autoref{app:resnet} for details on architecture and datasets).
+\repo{The code for the benchmark is available at \url{https://github.com/benchopt/benchmark_resnet_classif/}.} We provide a cross-dataset --\emph{SVHN}, \citet{Netzer2011}; \emph{MNIST}, \citet{lecun2010mnist} and \emph{CIFAR-10}, \citet{Krizhevsky09learningmultiple}-- and cross-framework --\TensorFlow{}/\Keras{}, \citet{tensorflow2015-whitepaper,chollet2015keras}; \PyTorch{}, \citet{NEURIPS2019_9015}-- evaluation of the training strategies for image classification with ResNet18 (see \autoref{app:resnet} for details on architecture and datasets).
 We train the network by minimizing the cross entropy loss relatively to the weights $\theta$ of the model.
 Contrary to logistic regression and the Lasso, this problem is non-convex due to the non-linearity of the model $f_\theta$.
 Another notable difference is that we report the evolution of the test error rather than the training loss.

-The \texttt{Solvers} are defined as the combination of an optimization algorithm, its hyperparameters, the learning rate~(LR) and weight decay schedules, and the data augmentation strategy.
-We focus on 2 standard methods: stochastic gradient descent~(SGD) with momentum and Adam~\citep{Kingma2015}, as well as a more recently published one: Lookahead~\citep{zhang2019lookahead}.
+\rebuttal{Because we chose to monitor the test loss,} the \texttt{Solvers} are defined as the combination of an optimization algorithm, its hyperparameters, the learning rate~(LR) and weight decay schedules, and the data augmentation strategy. \rebuttal{ This is in contrast to a case where we would monitor the train loss, and therefore make the LR and weight decay schedules, as well as the data augmentation policy, part of the objective. } We focus on 2 standard methods: stochastic gradient descent~(SGD) with momentum and Adam~\citep{Kingma2015}, as well as a more recently published one: Lookahead~\citep{zhang2019lookahead}.
 The LR schedules are chosen among fixed LR, step LR\footnote{decreasing the learning rate by a factor 10 at mid-training, and again at 3/4 of the training}, and cosine annealing~\citep{DBLP:conf/iclr/LoshchilovH17}.
 We also consider decoupled weight decay for Adam~\citep{loshchilov2018decoupled}, and coupled weight decay (\ie $\ell_2$-regularization) for SGD.
 Regarding data augmentation, we use random cropping for all datasets and add horizontal flipping only for \emph{CIFAR-10}, as the digits datasets do not exhibit a mirror symmetry.
-We detail the remaining hyperparameters in \autoref{tab:hp-resnet}.
+We detail the remaining hyperparameters in \autoref{tab:hp-resnet}\rebuttal{, and discuss their selection as well as their sensitivity in \autoref{app:resnet}}.